-The Fishery operates under a Deed of Trust by the Clydesdale Bank Plc.
+The Fishery operates under a Deed of Trust.
 The Manager appointed under the Deed of Trust is vested in the day to day management of the Fishery and has very wide and exclusive powers in this regard.
 In 2013 The Forss House Fishings Association was formed by an ordinary resolution at a meeting of owners held under the Deed of Trust.
 The majority of owners are members of the Association and all owners are entitled, and recommended, to be members.
 The Association is run by a management board comprising five owners each elected to the board for a two year term.
 By special resolution at a meeting of owners held under the Deed of Trust the management board of the new Association was appointed the Manager under the Deed of Trust with effect from 8 December 2013.
 Prospective purchasers of rods are recommended to examine the Deed of Trust and the constitution of the Association (copies of which may be obtained from the Fishery Administrator) prior to purchase.

 Day to Day River Management